Home Depot: Further Declines Likely, But Poised For Strong Recovery

 Investment Thesis: While Home Depot could see further losses as a result of the COVID-19 market contagion, the business model for the company remains strong due to an anticipated long-term rise in home ownership and I foresee a strong recovery once markets bounce back.

-Last June, I made the argument that Home Depot (HD) is set to see significant upside ahead due to strong growth in earnings and free cash flow, as well as anticipated growth in demand for home improvement supplies going forward.
+Last June, I made the argument that Home Depot (HD) is set to see a significant upside ahead due to strong growth in earnings and free cash flow, as well as anticipated growth in demand for home improvement supplies going forward.

 Of course, the stock market has been seeing strong volatility as a result of the COVID-19 pandemic and it is quite probable that further market declines are in store should economic growth fall significantly as a result of lockdowns around the world.